christiskatsouris/Applied-Econometrics-R/README.md

 On Credit Scoring and Default Models:
 - Agosto, A., Cavaliere, G., Kristensen, D., & Rahbek, A. (2016).
 Modeling corporate defaults: Poisson autoregressions with exogenous covariates (PARX).
 Journal of Empirical Finance, 38, 640-663.
+- Brettschneider, J., & Burgess, M. (2017).
+Using a frailty model to measure the effect of covariates on the disposition effect.
+Department of Statistics.
+University of Warwick.
+Working paper.
 - Bellotti, T., & Crook, J. (2013).
 Forecasting and stress testing credit card default using dynamic models.
 International Journal of Forecasting, 29(4), 563-574.
 - Banasik, J., Crook, J. N., & Thomas, L. C. (1999).
 Not if but when will borrowers default.
 Journal of the Operational Research Society, 50(12), 1185-1190.
 - Crook, J., & Bellotti, T. (2010).
 Time varying and dynamic models for default risk in consumer loans.
 Journal of the Royal Statistical Society: Series A (Statistics in Society), 173(2), 283-305.